fwenzel/upshot/index.md

 - [0.9, 11/25/2012]
 ---

-**UpShot** combines the power of OS X's built-in screenshot functionality with **Dropbox**.
+**UpShot** combines the power of OS X's built-in screenshot functionality with Dropbox.
 This makes UpShot the easiest way to automatically upload and share screenshots on OS X.

 **UpShot in three easy steps:**